ParaNorman: Home media

-ParaNorman was released on DVD and Blu-ray on November 27, 2012 by Universal Pictures Home Entertainment.
+ParaNorman was released on DVD and Blu-ray on November 27, 2012, by Universal Pictures Home Entertainment.
 A new edition from Shout!
-Factory under license from Universal was released on September 14, 2021.
+Factory under license from Laika was released on Blu-ray on September 14, 2021, and later on Ultra HD Blu-ray on December 13, 2022.

 Other media

-A game called ParaNorman: 2-Bit Bub was made for iPhone.
+A video game called ParaNorman: 2-Bit Bub was made for iOS.

 Reception

 Critical response

-Review aggregator website Rotten Tomatoes gives ParaNorman an approval rating of 89% based on 190 reviews, and an average score of 7.3/10.
+Review aggregator website Rotten Tomatoes gives ParaNorman an approval rating of 89% based on 189 reviews, and an average score of 7.3/10.
 The website's critical consensus reads, "Beautifully animated and solidly scripted, ParaNorman will entertain (and frighten) older children while providing surprisingly thoughtful fare for their parents."
-Metacritic gives the film a weighted average score of 72 out of 100 based on 33 reviews, which indicates "generally favorable reviews."
+Metacritic gives the film a weighted average score of 72 out of 100 based on 33 reviews, which indicates "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Justin Chang of Variety wrote in his review, "Few movies so taken with death have felt so rudely alive as ParaNorman, the latest handcrafted marvel from the stop-motion artists at Laika."
 Michael Rechtshaffen of The Hollywood Reporter said, "It has its entertaining moments, but this paranormal stop-motion animated comedy-chiller cries out for more activity."